juanperi/jquerySessionTimeoutHandler/README.md

 - **redirUrl**

-URL to take browser to if no action is take before session times out _Default:_ 'timedOut.php'
+URL to take browser to if no action is taken before the session times out.
+If false, the user will be redirected to the logoutUrl
+_Default:_ 'false'

 - **logoutUrl**